 Photo by: Flickr/samhowzit

-Since we are huge fans of Mr. Potter, I knew we wanted to see all of Harry Potter World.
-The only problem was that Universal has cleverly split Harry Potter Worlds into their two parks.
+Since we were huge fans of Mr. Potter, we wanted to see all of the Wizarding World of Harry Potter.
+The only problem was that Universal had cleverly split Harry Potter Worlds into their two parks.
 Hogsmeade resides at Island of Adventure and Diagon Alley at Universal Studios.
 The two parks/one day pass is the only way to ride Hogwarts Express that takes visitors across both parks.
-So, we decided to see both of the Universal parks in one day.
-We fully experienced all of Harry Potter World, both Hogsmeade and Diagon Alley, in addition to the other epic rides at Universal.
+We decided to see both of the Universal theme parks in one day and fully experienced both Hogsmeade and Diagon Alley, in addition to the other epic rides at Universal Studios.

 Before you go: